elesbb/avnc-custom/Readme.md

 - VNC Repeater support
 - Clipboard Sync with server

 ### Custom ELESBB features - All features hard coded.
-Did not a preference options for them
+Did not add preference options for them
 - Added stylus hover buffer.
 Stylus must move a set distance before moving remote cursor.
 Useful for hovering over items and having their tooltip shown on the remote machine.
 - Added stylus button scroll.
 When the stylus primary button is pressed, the content will scroll.
 - Added fling remote scrolling when primary stylus button is pressed.
 Fling with scroll remote content.